AIS Airlines

 AIS Airlines is a Dutch airline headquartered at Lelystad Airport in the Netherlands.
-In addition to scheduled flights, it operates charter and wet lease services all over Europe.
-The company operates international charters and scheduled services between Denmark and the Netherlands.
+It operates charter and wet lease services all over Europe.

 The AIS Group also includes AIS Technics which provides technical support and the AIS Flight Academy.
 The AIS Flight Academy is a flight school located at Lelystad Airport and is engaged in the integrated training of commercial pilots (ATPL(A)).
 In addition, to the flight school, AIS has a so-called 'type training' for the Jetstream 31/32.
 AIS's Jetstream full flight simulator is the only approved simulator for this aircraft type in the world.
 The Group consist of: AIS Airlines, AIS Flight Academy, AIS CAMO, AIS SIM Department and AIS Development.

 Overview

 The company started as a flight school and then expanded into the airline business.

+The airline aquirred two British Aerospace Jetstream 32 turboprop aircraft, PH-CCI and PH-DCI (former Tamir Airlines 4X-CII and 4X-CIJ).
+Upon receiving the Air Operator Certificate (AOC) in 2012, AIS Airlines started wet lease operations for Manx2, Airlink, Krohn Air and Direktflyg.

-The airline started an expansion of scheduled routes, mainly within Germany, in 2014, including some formerly served by the now-defunct OLT Express Germany.
+First routes under own commercial responsibility were started between Munster Osnabruck and Stuttgart.
+An expansion of scheduled routes, within Germany, in 2014, included Bremen to Zurich (both direct and via Munster), some of which were formerly served by the now-defunct OLT Express Germany.

+A Jetstream 31, registered G-OAKI flew for a short period for the airline before being decommissioned, this aircraft was never added to the Dutch aircraft register.
+Later two former Krohn air aircraft were added to the fleet, PH-BCI and PH-HCI (former LN-FAN and LN-FAQ).

 Flights from Bremen to Luxembourg, Malmö and Nuremberg were announced for autumn 2014, but these plans were later cancelled.
+Bremen – Zurich was cancelled a year later, only Munster – Stuttgart remained.

 By January 2015, AIS Airlines additionally took over some Swedish domestic routes under its own brand, that it formerly operated on behalf of Direktflyg.
+These routes included: